Paul, Weiss, Rifkind, Wharton & Garrison LLP - The Inside View

 Summer program

-One junior told us “I was so satisfied with my summer experience that I didn’t look elsewhere afterwards," and the firm says, “most students who summer at Paul, Weiss will return as junior associates.”
-It’s not uncommon for members of the summer associate class to defer their start date to do judicial clerkships.
+One junior told us, “I was so satisfied with my summer experience that I didn’t look elsewhere afterwards," and the firm says, “most students who summer at Paul, Weiss will return as junior associates.”
 Incoming associates are extended an offer to join a particular department upon completion of the summer program.

-Notable summer events: Shakespeare in the Park, a firm-wide reception at the Museum of Modern Art, a private suite for a Yankees game, a sunset sail around Manhattan, an ‘Iron Chef’ style cooking competition and many more unique networking opportunities.
+Notable summer events: Shakespeare in the Park, a firm-wide reception at an iconic New York City art museum, a private suite for a Yankees game, a sunset sail around Manhattan, an ‘Iron Chef’-style cooking competition and many more unique networking opportunities.

 Top tips for this stage: